 National Historic Preservation Act of 1966 (NHPA)

 An EV infrastructure project receiving Federal funding or requiring Federal approval will be considered a Federal undertaking.
-The potential to affect historic properties will primarily depend on the planned location of an EV infrastructure project and their proximity to historic properties or cultural resources.
-EV projects placed in existing parking lots or structures that are outside of a historic property will have a low probability of impacting a historic property.
+The potential to affect historic properties will primarily depend on the planned location of the project and its proximity to historic properties or cultural resources.
+EV projects placed in existing parking lots or structures that are outside of the boundaries of a historic property will have a low probability of impacting an historic property.
 Most electric powerlines will be buried within 18 to 24 inches below the ground in narrow trenches.
 In existing parking lots, where grading and placement of substrate occurred during the construction process, the ground impacted by the placement is likely to be previously disturbed and will therefore typically have a low probability of containing subsurface historic properties.
-Similarly, if the project is not within or immediately adjacent to a property or district, the project is unlikely to impact an above-ground historic property.
+Similarly, if the project is not within or immediately adjacent to a property eligible or listed on the National Register, or a traditional cultural place, the project is unlikely to impact an above-ground historic property.
 However, the agency will individually evaluate each project.

 For a project with a potential to affect a historic property or cultural resource, agencies are required to consult with State historic preservation offices, Tribal historic preservation offices, Indian Tribes (to include Alaska Natives), and Native Hawaiian organizations.
 This consultation will help to gather additional information on the presence of a historic property; determine and/or confirm the nature and severity of the potential impact; and, if necessary, determine mitigation measures that will avoid, minimize, or compensate for the impact.
-Should it become evident during consultation that the EV infrastructure project will disturb ground that may contain archaeological resources, or should a previously unevaluated above-ground property that may be National Register-eligible be within or adjacent to the project site, project sponsors may have to hire a qualified environmental consultant to perform an archaeological or architectural survey to confirm.
-If an impact to a historic property will occur, public notification and notification of the Advisory Council on Historic Preservation (charged with ensuring Federal agencies properly carry out the applicable requirements of the NHPA) are also required.
-This is different than Tribal Consultation as directed by Executive Order 13175 and USDOT’s Tribal Policy 5301.1A.
+This is different than Tribal Consultation as directed by Executive Order 13175 and DOT’s Tribal Policy 5301.1A.

 Endangered Species Act of 1973 (ESA)